 Certain items are not allowed in the arena for both the audience and the artist’s safety and comfort.
 It is essential that you check the Terms and Conditions for the complete list of prohibited items.

-Prohibited items include umbrellas, tables, glass of any kind including bottles and jars, cans, china or crockery plates, serving dishes or other containers and metal cutlery.
+Prohibited items include umbrellas, tables, glass of any kind including bottles and jars, cans, breakable crockery plates, serving dishes or other containers and metal cutlery.

 What about cameras?

 Professional photography is prohibited.
 Tripods and audio visual or video equipment are not permitted in the arena.

 Please note, on the night of the event, artists may make specific requests limiting photography.
 We appreciate your co-operation.

 What will happen if I try to bring in a prohibited item?

 At the entrance to the arena all bags will be searched by our security team.
 You will be asked to take any prohibited item(s) back to your car or allow them to be disposed of.
 We do not have facilities to decant drinks from glass bottles or cans into paper cups as this unfairly increases the waiting time of other customers queuing to enter the arena.

 What should I bring?

 Dress for the outdoors - bring something warm for later in the evening and bring a waterproof as we do not permit umbrellas in the arena.